 An easy way to remember this formula is to call in the “law of association,” which is the old reliable among memory aids.
 It is to be noted that, reading downward, the first letters of these words spell the opera “Aida.”
 When you start a letter, then, say “Aida” to yourself and you won’t go far wrong, at least as far as the form of your letter is concerned.

 The idea of a “customer funnel,” “marketing funnel,” or “sales funnel” in association with the AIDA concept was first proposed in Pharmaceutical Selling, “detailing,” and sales training by Arthur F. Peterson, Heathcote-Woodbridge, 1959.

-I think I can lay this to bed now, and get back to the book!
+We think we can lay this to bed now, and get back to the work…